TreeGee73/Move-It/README.md

   ## Usage
 As a user, I want to be able to view create and track daily workouts.
 I want to be able to log multiple exercises in a workout on a given day.
 I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
 If the exercise is a cardio exercise, I should be able to track my distance traveled.

+This app can be run by accessing through Heroku here [https://shrouded-springs-06094.herokuapp.com/](https://shrouded-springs-06094.herokuapp.com/).

 ---